16 FAQs about gross misconduct

 - Carry out an investigation.
 Are you certain it was drunkenness, rather than a medical condition?
 If it was drunkenness, was it self-induced, or is there any possibility that someone had spiked their drink?
 If you have not already done so, you may decide at this stage to suspend the offending employee (on full pay) while the investigation and disciplinary process continues.

 - Interview all relevant witnesses, including the employee.

 - If the investigation suggests that disciplinary action is warranted, call a disciplinary hearing.
-Give the employee ample warning (say, three days), and tell him (or her) that they may be accompanied at the hearing by a work colleague or union official.
+Give the employee ample warning (say, three days), and tell them they may be accompanied at the hearing by a work colleague or union official.

-- Make sure the employee is well aware of the allegations against him before he attends the meeting.
+- Make sure the employee is well aware of the allegations before they attend the meeting.
 You are now legally required to give written details of the offending behaviour, and the reasons why you believe the employee is responsible for it.
 You should provide this when you ask the employee to attend the disciplinary hearing – which should also be done in writing.

 - Give access to any evidence on which you will rely, including documents and statements from any witnesses, prior to the disciplinary hearing.
 Again, provide this when you ask the employee to attend the disciplinary hearing.

-- Give the employee the opportunity to put his case forward.
+- Give the employee the opportunity to put their case forward.

 - Make sure there is a record of the proceedings, in case you need to refer to it in making your decision — and in case you need to produce it as evidence for an Employment Tribunal.
 Have someone (other than the employee’s witness) taking notes.